rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 g := 1
 g = f  // this line will cause compilation error
 ```

+This is very import feaure of Go and is adventage over languages
+that don't check types during compile time.
+For example in Pyton
+types are checked during runtime.
+This my lead to situations
+where typos in varibles or fields names are causing errors
+when program is already running.

 Go has few keywords and simple but powerful control structures
 so it is very easy to read, understand and explore other people's code.